luisdrg/SwaggerUI_Demo/README.md

  *        description: The user was not found
  */
 ```
+It would probably be better to make a schema for requestbody.
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first